Skip to content

 payout-tpd

-tpd payout group
+couple receiving tpd payout guide

 Payout amounts for total and permanent disability claims

-If you make a successful TPD claim, you may be given the option to withdraw your balance from your employers superannuation contributions.
-It is important, however, to recognise that there may be financial/tax implications depending on specific factors.
 Although our TPD lawyers are unable to provide you with financial advice, we can assist you in ensuring you get the right advice prior to withdrawing your TPD benefit.
 If you would prefer to read more about the tax and Centrelink implications you can click here.

 Calculate your compensation claim

-construction worker happy payout
+construction worker after TPD payout

 truck wreck passenger